Gaël Clichy: Senior

 On 31 January 2008, Clichy was called up to the senior national team for the first time for the team's February 2008 match against Spain.
 However, he instead played for the B team in its friendly match against the Congo DR, held the day before the Spain friendly.
 After receiving several more call ups in 2008, Clichy finally earned his first cap on 10 September 2008 in a 2010 World Cup qualification match against Serbia.
 The following month, he appeared as a starter in 3–1 victories over Tunisia and Austria, the former match being a friendly and the latter being a World Cup qualifier.
 In the next year and a half, Clichy failed to represent France internationally.
 Despite this, he was named in Domenech's 30-man preliminary squad to participate in the 2010 FIFA World Cup.
 Clichy was later named in the 23-man team to serve as the backup for the incumbent starter Patrice Evra.
 At the competition, France endured a disastrous campaign as the players went on strike in response to its disagreement over the expulsion of striker Nicolas Anelka from the team.
 In the team's final group stage match against hosts South Africa, with several veteran players missing from the squad, Clichy was inserted as a starter and played the entire match in the team's 2–1 loss, which resulted in its elimination from the competition.
 As a result of the players' mutiny, Clichy, along with the 22 other members of the team, were suspended for the team's friendly match against Norway.

 Due to the five-match suspension of Evra, new national team manager Laurent Blanc inserted Clichy as the starter.
 Following his first match since the World Cup against Belarus, Clichy was criticised for his defending; following a mix-up with Yann M'Vila, he failed to prevent Vyacheslav Hleb from providing the assist for the only goal of the match as France lost 1–0.
 Despite this setback, Clichy remained first-choice and featured in the team's next three matches.
 In November 2010, Clichy was benched in favour of Eric Abidal.
 Following Abidal's diagnosis of a tumor on his liver, Evra returned to the team and was given the starting left-back spot in his first match back.
 Clichy later admitted that he was frustrated by the decision, but respected the manager's choice.
 In June 2012, he was named in the 23-man France squad and given the number 22 shirt to compete at UEFA Euro 2012 in Poland and Ukraine as a substitute for Evra.
-He played the last two group matches against Ukraine and Sweden, as well as the 2–0 loss against Spain in the quarter final at the tournament.
+He played the last two group matches against Ukraine and Sweden, as well as the 2–0 loss against Spain in the quarter-final at the tournament.

+Coaching career

+France U-21

+In August 2023, Clichy was appointed assistant coach to his former teammate Thierry Henry at the head of the French junior team and the French Olympic team.